vinceniko/3D-Scene-Renderer/README.md

 Directions:

 * Clicking on an model with the mouse selects it.
 The color changes to the inverse of the model's color to indicate that it is selected.
+  * Mouse picking currently checks each triangle in each mesh for collision and isn't optimized with any spatial data structures or bounding boxes.
 * It is possible to transform the selected model as such (all transformations are relative to the view direction):
   * Translate
     * Key `a` translates the model left, or in the -x direction